 Treatment for anxiety

 You don’t want your anxiety disorder to control you, you want to be able to control it.
 When it comes to anxiety, knowledge really is power.
 The more you know about the disorder, the more you can understand how to treat it.
-There are a number of effective treatments to manage worry and anxiety and it just a matter of finding out which one is best for you.
+There are a number of effective treatments to manage worry and anxiety, and it’s just a matter of finding out which one is best for you.
 This may mean trying a couple of different treatments out to find the right match.
 Sometimes it’s difficult to know where to start.

 For some others, though, other types of treatments may be needed.